 - Traditional Owners;

 - Northern Land Council;

-- Department of Primary Industry and Resources (DPIR);
+- Department of Industry, Tourism and Trade (DITT);

-- NT WorkSafe;
+- NT WorkSafe:

-- Department of Environment and Energy Supervising Scientist Branch (SSB);
+- Department of Climate Change, Energy the Environment and Water (DCCEEW);

 - Demed Aboriginal Corporation Adjumarllarl Rangers (DEMED);

 - Njanjma Aboriginal Rangers

 - Department of Land Resources Management (Bushfires NT);

 - Weed Management Branch Department of Environment and Natural Resources;

 - Arnhem Land Fire Abatement (ALFA);

 - Warddeken Land Management; and

 - DevEx Resources Limited.

-The primary non-government stakeholders for the Nabarlek region are the Northern Land Council (NLC) and the Aboriginal Traditional Owners (TOs).
-DevEx undertakes exploration in accordance with an Exploration Agreement with the NLC and TOs.
+The primary stakeholders for the Nabarlek region are the Northern Land Council (NLC) and the Aboriginal Traditional Owners (TOs).
+DevEx undertakes exploration and rehabilitation in line with existing agreements entered into between the Company, the NLC and the TOs.

 Prior to undertaking exploration works each year, Work Area Clearance meetings are held with TOs and representatives of the NLC.
-At these meetings TOs are presented with the proposed exploration program and their permission is sought for DevEx to proceed.
-The meeting provides a forum for TOs to ask questions and voice any concerns.
-Any identified No-Go zones or heritage zones previously mapped or referenced during these meetings are noted and proposed activities are designed to deliberately avoid these areas.
+At these meetings TOs are presented with the proposed exploration program where they have an opportunity to raise any questions or concerns prior to commencement.